Saturday, March 28, 2026

 I want to apologize to you, Dear Readers, who are following my March Women's History Month posts about Bible women.
 I am abandoning the posts for the rest of March due to an illness.
 I'm not feeling well at this time.
 I am sorry, because I absolutely LOVE Women's History Month!

 And I have a hospital procedure coming up in 5 days, just before my birthday.
 It is a cardiac ablation, which is a common procedure to help people who are suffering from Afibs.
-My heart and my pacemaker are not getting along with the medicine I have to take because of the pacemaker.
+My heart and my pacemaker are not getting along with the medicine I have to take.
 We are hopeful that after the procedure I will be able to go off the medicine and the Afibs will stop and I can regain my normal energy back for a woman my age.
 This has been an exhausting ordeal!
 Thank you for understanding.

 I hope you are having a very happy SPRING!